EnterTheNameHere/Turnix/docs/pack-uri-spec.md

 - `packTreeIdOrDir` is either:
   - the dotted `packTreeId` of a pack (for pack-ish schemes), or
   - a top-level directory (`config`, etc.) for `file://`.
-- `SemverPackRequirement` follows the semantics from `pack-and-asset-resolution.txt`.
+- `SemVerPackRequirement` follows the semantics from `pack-and-asset-resolution.txt`.
 - `inner/path` is optional.
 When omitted, the root of the pack is referenced.

 ### 3.2 Scheme-specific mapping rules